A guide for schools and education professionals

 Children’s Homes

-Currently in Portsmouth we have two Children’s Homes managed by the City Council, consisting of Tangier Road and The White House.
-Beechside is expected to open in summer 2025.
+Currently in Portsmouth we have three Children’s Homes managed by the City Council, consisting of Tangier Road, The White House and Beechside.

 Adolescents and Young Adults